-Occasionally, it is necessary to close the Head Start classrooms or buildings because of inclement weather or other reasons.
+Occasionally, it is necessary to close the GSRP classrooms or buildings because of inclement weather or other reasons.
 On a closure:

-- Those staff (Teachers, Teacher Assistants, Program Support Aides, Bus Drivers, and Clerks) assigned to a facility which closes due to inclement weather or other situations are not required to report to the closed facility and the hourly staff1 will be paid their normal day's pay for the first four (4) such days, with up to an additional two (2) days which are subject to the approval by MCISD Central Office.2 - If there are more than four (4) such days (including any additional days approved by Central Office) of inclement weather/closures in a school year, it may be necessary to make those days up in order to fulfill the required number of days and hours under the Head Start Program Performance Standards.
-In the event of make-up days, hourly staff will be paid at the time of make-up for any days in excess of four (4) such days (including any additional days approved by Central Office) of closure. - Family Partnership Specialist and Site Leaders do not report only if all the buildings to which they are assigned are closed due to inclement weather or other reasons. - PSA Floaters may be assigned to another building that is not closed due to inclement weather or other reason.
-The direct supervisor will notify affected PSA Floats by 6:30 am of his/her classroom assignment for the day. - Coordinators and Mentor Teacher do not report only if all the buildings to which they are assigned are closed due to inclement weather or other reasons. - The Food Technician should not report when SRE is closed nor will this position be paid their normal day's pay for such closure.
-However, the Food Technician may be required to work if student days need to be made up. - Early Head Start Home Visitors/Family Partnership Specialists and other Head Start staff (Director, Assistant Director, Accountant, Secretary, Mental Health Consultant, Education Coordinator, Health and Nutrition Coordinator, Mentor Teacher) will report to work on inclement/emergency closing days unless the MCISD Administrative Offices on Raisinville Road close.
-If it is necessary to close the MCISD Administrative offices due to inclement weather or other reason, these positions will not be required to report to work and will be paid for the day.
+- Those classroom staff (Teachers, Teacher Assistants, and PSA Floaters) assigned to a facility which closes due to inclement weather or other situations, are not required to report to the closed facility and hourly staff will be paid their normal day's pay for the first four (4) such days, with up to an additional two (2) days which are subject to the approval by MCISD Central Office.1 - If there are more than four (4) such days (including any additional days approved by Central Office) of inclement weather/closures in a school year, it may be necessary to make those days up in order to fulfill the required days and hours under the GSRP Procedures.
+In the event of make-up days, hourly staff will be paid at the time of the make-up for any days in excess of four (4) such days (including any additional days approved by Central Office) of closure. - GSRP staff (Director, Early Childhood Specialists, and Secretary) will report to work on inclement/emergency closing days unless the MCISD Administrative Offices on Raisinville Road close.
+If it is necessary to close the MCISD Administrative offices due to inclement weather or other reason, you will not be required to report to work and will be paid for the day.